-After being invited to attend the Law Commission Symposium on 5 November 2018 to hear the proposals for enfranchisement reform and discuss how they will work in practice, Louise Uphill examines the key points and asks whether the reforms will indeed work in the real world?
+After being invited to attend the Law Commission Symposium on 5 November 2018 to hear the proposals for enfranchisement reform and discuss how they will work in practice, we examine the key points and ask whether the reforms will work in the real world?

 The Law Commission published an initial paper in July 2018 setting out a number of solutions for leaseholders of houses.
 In September 2018, this was followed by a detailed consultation setting out the Law Commission’s proposals for reform of enfranchisement legislation for flats and houses.
 The task of reforming this complex and detailed area of law is going to be fraught with difficulty.
 Here we examine just a few of the main proposals currently on the table and raise questions about how they will affect all parties involved, not just leaseholders.

 The Law Commission is proposing an individual right for a sole leaseholder to acquire the freehold of a block of flats.
 This removes the current requirement for at least 50% of the leaseholders to collect together to do this, thus opening up the process to individual leaseholders or investor leaseholders.
 However, the risk here is that if there is a rogue leaseholder who is in dispute with his landlord or fellow leaseholders, he could acquire the freehold on his own with no ability to successfully manage the block of flats.